moonem/Win-Loss-Prediction-on-Major-League-Soccer/README.md

 # FinalProject

   ## Win/Loss Prediction in Major League Soccer using Deep Learning model
-  An overvall summary of our project and segment 1 deliverables can be found here.
+  An overvall summary of our project and Segment 1 deliverables can be found here.
 Outside of joint efforts accomplishing the below, individual contributions are outlined in README files located within each team member's individual branches.

 ## Project Goal